 Debtors are written off when the cash is no longer considered collectable.
-The Group has insurance policies over a portion of long standing debt which limits its credit risk.
+The Group has insurance policies over a portion of long standing debt which limits its credit risk, and is taking into consideration when determining expected credit loss rate.